nelsonjchen/op-replay-clipper/README.md

 ## Architecture

 Just a single shell script that runs an X11 server, and tmux commands to control the replay executable.
 There is `faketime` to make it run reliably without modifications to the pre-built openpilot that is in the image.
 Docker is used to just make it portable, but also easy to cleanup.
 Docker-Compose is used to make sure  the `/dev/shm` size is correct.

-## Future

-Since this is all CPU based, requires no acceleration, and is clearly shoved into Docker, maybe it's possible to make a web service.

 [do]: https://www.digitalocean.com/